 The total site is cross boundary with part being located within North Norfolk.
-The land promoted within the Broadland District is immediately available for use and will deliver: Approx. 300 dwellings, including affordable housing and first homes Allotment growing spaces for each new dwelling 1 ha of land and sufficient pupils for a new 210 pupil, one form entry primary school New commercial employment and retail units Large areas of new semi-natural publicly access open space 100,000 new trees (also across North Norfolk area) to capture 200,000 tonnes of C02 each year Funding to deliver and sustain a new peak hours bus service Water positive drainage infrastructure to capture waste-water for use on site and surrounding farmland and A new HGV route from the B1150 to Scottow Enterprise Park promoted as an alternative to n growth in Wroxham, a ke service centre. is considered th this site would only really work the context of t GNLP if it were come forward a a strategic scal development alongside the land promoted North Norfolk.
+The land promoted within the Broadland District is immediately available for use and will deliver: Approx. 300 dwellings, including affordable housing and first homes Allotment growing spaces for each new dwelling 1 ha of land and sufficient pupils for a new 210 pupil, one form entry primary school New commercial employment and retail units Large areas of new semi-natural publicly access open space 100,000 new trees (also across North Norfolk area) to capture 200,000 tonnes of C02 each year Funding to deliver and sustain a new peak hours bus service Water positive drainage infrastructure to capture vaste-water for use on site and surrounding farmland and A new HGV route from the B1150 to Scottow Enterprise Park The site is being promoted as an alternative to nil housing growth in Wroxham and the 20-25 dwellings proposed for the Coltishall Cluster.
+(Also planned as an alternative to growth in Hoveton and North Watsham in promoted as an alternative to nil growth in Wroxham, a key service centre.
+It is considered that this site would only really work in the context of the GNLP if it were to come forward as a strategic scale development alongside the land promoted in North Norfolk.
 North Norfolk.
-District Council have said they have no intention to seek large scale growth in Scottow so therefore this s is considered to be unreasonab for allocation at il ry It hat to as e in on ite b le t • A new HGV route from the B1150 to therefore this s is considered to be unreasonab D le t 20-25 dwellings proposed for the Coltishall Cluster.
-(Also planned as an alternative to growth in Hoveton and North Walsham in North Norfolk).
-Delivery of the complete Comments regarding the BAW 2 allocation and overall on

-vision will require cross boundary working between authorities. employment numbers will be dealt with under

-Concern regarding the overreliance on the the relevant

-wider village clustering approach as there sections of the

-could be a clear disconnect between the plan.

-main employment and services centres such

-as Scottow Enterprise Park and the more

-rural village clusters.
-This scheme will

-reduce motor car use and further the Local

-Plans stated climate change ambitions.

-Employment growth target should be more

-ambitious and increased to 45,000 jobs over

-the plan period.
-This new number should be

-specified in Policy 1 that does not currently identify any target figure.

-Objection to merging allocation BAW2

-(Bawburgh and Colney Lakes).
-It is not

-effective as it is privately owned, currently let

-to a third party, no public access is

-achievable and it is not available to offset the

-impacts of housing growth.
-Allocation is

-unsound and should be removed from the

-emerging Plan

-To conclude:

-The scheme will deliver a net

-environmental gain and act as a UK

-benchmark for sustainable planned

-housing and employment growth;
+District Council have said they have no intention to seek large scale growth in Scottow so therefore this site is considered to be unreasonable for allocation at the current time. -- -- vision will require cross boundary working between authorities. employment numbers will be dealt with under Concern regarding the overreliance on the wider village clustering approach as there could be a clear disconnect between the main employment and services centres such as Scottow Enterprise Park and the more rural village clusters.
+This scheme will the relevant sections of the plan. reduce motor car use and further the Local Plans stated climate change ambitions.
+Employment growth target should be more ambitious and increased to 45,000 jobs over the plan period.
+This new number should be specified in Policy 1 that does not currently identify any target figure.
+Objection to merging allocation BAW2 (Bawburgh and Colney Lakes).
+It is not effective as it is privately owned, currently let to a third party, no public access is achievable and it is not available to offset the impacts of housing growth.
+Allocation is unsound and should be removed from the emerging Plan To conclude: The scheme will deliver a net environmental gain and act as a UK benchmark for sustainable planned housing and employment growth;